GuiMSR/GuiMSR.github.io/_posts/2019-12-01-heart-disease.md

   The presented solution is not the one I submitted, but a better one after learning about feature engineering.

 # 2. The Dataset and Visualization

   The dataset has 14 columns with different types and different scales.
 The first thing then it's to visualize the data and see if we can   already take out some information.

   Unfortunately, the different scatter plots and histograms don't give too much insight about the data.
 However, some of the plots were quite interesting.

   The distribution of these particular columns can be quite challenging for the model.
 The boxplots of those columns also help to reach that conclusion.
 Therefore, I decided to go with the log of those columns to have more "normal" distribution.
 The log of the column relative to the old peak depression wasn't helping the model so I let it be.

-# 4. Training and model selection
+# 3. Training and model selection
+  A started by using the simple LogisticRegression algorithm which works quite well.
+After separating the data into train and test data, I tried to tweak the parameters until a was satisfied with the accuracy and the log loss score.
+However, I soon realized that the size of the test set had a major impact on the score (either the accuracy and the log loss).